-ACC VIEWPOINT
+ACC Viewpoint

 We strongly support the repeal of Superfund excise taxes on chemicals, which target all chemical manufacturers - and some other industries - regardless of whether there is a connection to a Superfund site.
-ACC member facilities make up a very small percentage of Superfund sites, and they are paying for cleanup.
-We urge lawmakers to swiftly approve the Chemical Tax Repeal Act (S. 1195 / H.R.
-6454).
+ACC member facilities make up a very small percentage of current Superfund sites, and they are already paying directly for cleanup.
+We urge lawmakers to swiftly approve the Chemical Tax Repeal Act (H.R.
+640 / S. 615).